 The World Bank has concluded education is a powerful driver of development and improved health, peace and stability.
 As a result, we award scholarships in developing nations and establish local partnerships with organizations that have close ties with a country’s educational system.
 The following examples are just three of many country-led education initiatives that ExxonMobil affiliates support.
-For additional information on these programs and other examples of our global corporate citizenship initiatives, please see the global stories section of our website.

 ExxonMobil Egypt recently partnered with the Misr El-Kheir Foundation, a local NGO, and the Ministry of Education on a three-year initiative to create a new STEM education program at the Advanced Technical Industries School of Suez.
 The program’s goal is to create a higher-quality educational environment by enhancing teacher quality and providing a successful model of STEM education for schools.